kagaimiq/jielie/periph/sfc.md

 ||             |_16k__|
 ```

-### Memory map
+## Memory map

-The SFC is mapped into memory through the icache, which ultimately speeds up the flash access time (except when a cache miss happens).
+The SFC is connected to the system memory bus through the icache, which is used to cache data from the SPI flash (which is naturally slow to access on its own, since it is attached to a serial bus and it's a command-oriented device.), which in turn also provides a reasonable burst of data to transfer from the flash chip whenever the cache needs to be refilled.

-The icache is usually a 16 KiB 4-way set-associative cache, with a 32-byte line size.
+The cache is usually organized as a 16 KiB 4-way set-associative cache with a 32-byte line size.

-### Decryption

-The contents it reads also can be decrypted with the ENC block
-(a separate peripheral or an embedded block depending on the SFC variant).

-Since the icache line size is 32 bytes, the encrypted block is also 32 bytes long.
+Between the cache and SFC there is an [ENC](enc.md) block in the way, which provides ability to descramble the data read from flash (so that you can't easily see what's going on!).

-Moreover, the key that's used for decryption is XORed with the current offset shifted right by 2 (i.e. `keydec = key ^ (off >> 2)`).
+Due to the cache line size, the data is scrambled in 32-byte blocks, additionally the key used for scrambling is the actual key set up in the ENC/SFCENC XORed with the absolute memory address shifted right by 2, i.e. `key = key ^ (addr >> 2)`.
-This also means that the key wraps each 256 KiB, as the key is 16 bits long and shifting offset by 2 allows for 4 times more,
-thus it's 262144 bytes instead of just 65536.
+Since the key is just 16 bits long, this means that it will wrap around each 262144 bytes (i.e. 65536 * 4).

+A bit more info on icache can be found [there](icache.md)

 ## Registers

-- Variant 1:

 | Name     | Offset | Description        |
 |----------|--------|--------------------|